vgreen7/ebtsnowiq/Guide and Term Dictionary.md

 ## Resident <a name="-Resident"></a>

-Residents have the ability to log into the SNOWiQ Resident Portal to view statistics of the current storm event for the entire county, a specific service area (depot), or a route that their address us associated with.
+Residents have the ability to log into the SNOWiQ Resident Portal to view statistics of the current storm event for the entire county, a specific service area (depot), or a route that their address is associated with.
 This allows users to get a better understanding of what actions are currently underway in reference to the current situation.

 ## SNOWiQ Vocabulary <a name="-SNOWiQ-Vocabulary"></a>